CEED/libCEED/examples/fluids/README.md

 ### Space Discretization

-The geometric factors and coordinate transformations required for the integration of the weak form for the interior domain and for the boundaries are described in the files [`common.h`](common.h) and [`setup-boundary.h`](setup-boundary.h), respectively.
+The geometric factors and coordinate transformations required for the integration of the weak form are described in the files [`qfunctions/setupgeo.h`](qfunctions/setupgeo.h) and [`qfunctions/setupgeo2d.h`](qfunctions/setupgeo2d.h).